Top Ten Tips

 1. Benchmark where you are now and how you got there

-Almost all companies are doing CSR activity to some extent even if they are not calling it that, e.g. they have elements of responsible business practice that cover one or more of the areas of Community, Environment, Marketplace, and Workplace.
+Almost all companies are doing CSR activity to some extent even if they are not calling it that, e.g. you have elements of responsible business practice that cover positive impacts on the environment, social value and your workforce.
+You just need to measure it.

 2. Cheer up

-You will almost certainly be better than you think you are, a lot of CSR is just common sense on things such as H&S etc…
+You will almost certainly be better than you think you are, a lot of basic CSR is just common sense such as H&S, pollution prevention, employee engagement programmes etc...

 3. Always approach CSR as win/win

-There should be a business benefit in engagement in every area, otherwise it will not be sustainable (in other words you will stop doing it).
-This often applies to a company’s community involvement where business principles go out of the window.
+There should be a business benefit in engagement in every area of CSR, otherwise it will not be sustainable (in other words you will stop doing it).
+This often applies to a company’s community involvement where business principles can go out of the window.
 The right community involvement can have major business benefits for your company.
-It can reflect your brand values, improve employee motivation and help attract the best people.
+It can reflect your brand values, improve employee motivation and help attract the best people and will therefore offer long term support and excellent community partnerships.

 4. Draw up a brief gap analysis on your CSR activity and then look at the potential business benefits of filling in the gaps

-Simply becoming pro-active on this agenda will improve the way your main stakeholders view the company, be they Investors, Employees, Customers etc. Improving environmental procedures for example often leads to cost savings in the business, and also attract a wider customer base.
+Simply becoming pro-active on this agenda will improve the way your main stakeholders view the company, be they Investors, Employees, Customers etc. Improving environmental procedures for example, often leads to cost savings in the business, and attracts the attention of your customer base.

-5. Appoint a champion for each of the areas of Community, Environment, Marketplace and Workplace
+5. Appoint a champion for each of the areas of Community, Environment and Workplace

 Form a small steering group to benchmark progress and keep momentum.
 Set a fun competition to see which champion can bring the most business benefit over the first year.
 This immediately gives a business focus to your CSR activity.